SJ Cooper-Knock

 Profile

-SJ's research focuses on the politics of urban in life in South Africa.
-The current focus of her work includes: everyday policing and punishment; being and belonging in the city; the politics of crisis; and concepts of urban justice.
+SJ's research focuses on the politics of urban life in South Africa.
+The current focus of their work includes: everyday policing and punishment; being and belonging in the city; the politics of crisis; and concepts of urban justice.

-SJ completed her undergraduate in History and Politics (BA Hons) at the University of Nottingham.
-Later, she studied for her MPhil and DPhil in International Development at the University of Oxford.
+SJ completed their undergraduate in History and Politics (BA Hons) at the University of Nottingham.
+Later, they studied for their MPhil and DPhil in International Development at the University of Oxford.

-SJ worked at the London School of Economics and Political Science in International Development before moving to the University of Edinburgh where she was jointly appointed by Social Anthropology and the Centre of African Studies.
+SJ worked at the London School of Economics and Political Science in International Development before moving to the University of Edinburgh where they were jointly appointed by Social Anthropology and the Centre of African Studies.

-SJ is also an Associate Researcher at ACMS at the University of the Witwatersrand.
-She is on the Editorial Board of the Journal of Southern African Studies and Critical African Studies.
+SJ is an Associate Researcher at ACMS at the University of the Witwatersrand and a member of the Politics of Urban Governance Research Group at the University of the Western Cape.
+They have served on the Editorial Board of the Journal of Southern African Studies and Critical African Studies.
+They are an Editor on the Urban Africa Book Series for UCL Press.

 Qualifications